Dermot O'Leary: Radio

 O'Leary joined London's indie rock station XFM in 2001, firstly presenting weekday mid-mornings from 10 am to 1 pm, before moving to a Saturday evening show in mid-2002, where he remained until late 2003.

 O'Leary joined BBC Radio 2 in September 2004, presenting a Saturday afternoon show titled Dermot's Saturday Club, which ran from 2 pm to 4 pm.
 Following a number of changes to the length and timing of O'Leary's programme, due in part to the arrival of Chris Evans to Radio 2 and his role as presenter of The X Factor, his show was broadcast between 3 pm and 6 pm from April 2009 until its end on 21 January 2017.
-It focused on new music and had featured live sessions from the likes of Oasis, Supergrass, the Raconteurs, Massive Attack, Kasabian, the Guillemots, Beck, Lily Allen, Foo Fighters, Bloc Party, and Kate Nash.
+It focused on new music and had featured live sessions.
 O'Leary also hosted Radio 2's coverage of the BRIT Awards and South by Southwest.
 He won Sony Gold Awards for Music Programme of the Year in 2008, 2010, and 2013.

 Since March 2017, O'Leary has presented the Saturday morning breakfast show on BBC Radio 2 between 8 am and 10 am, taking over the slot from Brian Matthew and Sounds of the 60s, which moved to an earlier time of 6am with Tony Blackburn as presenter.

-O'Leary sits in for Zoe Ball's Radio 2 breakfast show when she's off for a holiday or on a break.
+Since April 2022 he has presented the weekly show Alternative Sounds of the 90s with Dermot O'Leary.

 Other work

 In March 2009, O'Leary introduced Michael Jackson to an audience of fans at The O2 in what turned out to be Jackson's final public appearance before his death.

 In 2015, he was named one of GQ's 50 Best Dressed Men in Britain.

 He has voiced television advertisements for Amazon Prime.
 In 2017, he released a children's book called Toto the Ninja Cat and the Great Snake Escape.
+In 2024, he released another children's book called Wings of Glory.